curioushuman/rbc-k8s/README.md

 ## Creating new secrets with Kubeseal

+**Important note:** you need to create the sealed secret using the sealed secret controller that is going to unseal it.
+SO for sealed secrets that will be unsealed in the cloud, you need to use the cloud cluster context to run kubeseal (so it uses the cloud based ss-controller).

 ```bash
 # 1. Deploy sealed secrets (SS) controller to k8s
 # Note: most of the deploy will fail, but SS-c will work